ViniTou/TweetFieldTypeBundle/docs/add_a_validation.md

 Earlier we validated the URL with a regular expression.
 Now, if the configuration of your Field Type's instance contains a TweetValueValidator key, you will check that the username in the status URL matches one of the valid authors.

-## Implement FormMapper
+## Implement FieldDefinitionFormMapperInterface in FormMapper

 We would like to offer a way to the user to input a list of authors (upon which the data will be validated).
-To achieve this, we will implement a FormMapper that allows us to define the necessary input field.
+To achieve this, we will add additional functionality in FormMapper which allows us to define the necessary input field.
 This is a minimal example of our FormMapper:

 ```php